harvester/harvester/docs/pxe-installation.md

   iso_url: http://10.100.0.10/harvester/harvester-amd64.iso
 ```

-Note the `mode` is `join` and `server_url` needs to be provided.
+Note that the `mode` is `join` and the `server_url` needs to be provided.

-For machines that needs to be installed as `JOIN` mode, the following is an iPXE script that boots the kernel with the above config:
+For machines that needs to be installed in `JOIN` mode, the following is an iPXE script that boots the kernel with the above config:

 ```
 #!ipxe